markrmath/qbs-v-winners/README.md

 Secondly, how I assigned a game to each quarterback is using stathead/PFR's 'QB Start' statistic.
 This leads to individual oddities where Quarterbacks who started games and got immediately hurt and unable to play received a win, loss, or tie they had little to no hand in causing.
 This is unfair, and ideally I would use something more indicitive of play, such as assigning the QB who played at least 50% of offensive snaps the outcome, but this was a more complicated procedure and I presumed its effect on the overall results would be minimal, and not worth the effort.

-Thirdly, while there are 2 All-Pro teams (first and second) and traditionally both teams are considered "All-Pros", stathead only returns the results for 1st team All-Pros, unfairly neglected QBs who only won 2nd teams in their careers.
+Thirdly, while there are 2 All-Pro teams (first and second) and traditionally both teams are considered "All-Pros", stathead only returns the results for 1st team All-Pros, unfairly neglecting QBs who only won 2nd teams in their careers.

 Fourth, here are some clarifications or judgement calls made on the data itself: